ciudadanointeligente/write-it/README.md

     ./manage.py celery beat

-This sends emails to politicians and periodically re-sync contacts from remote sources.
+This sends emails to recipients and periodically re-sync contacts from remote sources.